dandoug/cryptomath-book/markdown/intro.md

 Besides, I wanted to get more experience using those tools.

-The book content is oganized around how the exercises are presented in {cite}`cryptomath`.
+The book content is organized around how the exercises are presented in {cite}`cryptomath`.
+The exercises completed here are ones I thought were interstesting to do and represent my own personal choices.

 ```{tableofcontents}
 ```